regoyago/Obsidian/computer-science/formal systems/formal system.md

 more formally, this can be expressed as the following:
 - a finite set of symbols, known as the [[alphabet]], which concatenate formulas, so that a formula is just a finite string of symbols taken from the alphabet
 - a grammar consisting of rules to form formulas from simpler formulas, a formula is said to be a  [[well-formed formula]] if it can be formed using the rules of the formal grammar
 - a set of axioms or [[axiom schemata]], consisting of well formed formulas
-- a set of [[inference rule]], a well formed formula that can be inferred from the axioms is known as a theorem of the formal system
+- a set of [[inference rule]]s, a well formed formula that can be inferred from the axioms is known as a theorem of the formal system

 #formal_systems